10 Essential Self Publishing Tips

 Your preliminary pages need to be set out correctly and the rest of the interior of your book needs to be inviting to read.
 If you're not sure how it should look, just take a look at the interior of some books in your subject/genre to get some general ideas.

-8. Don't leave anything out
+8. Do not leave anything out

 Make sure your book has all the necessary components including an ISBN, barcode, subject category, etc.